ArNeo-VR/EDVA/README.md

-# [EDVA](https://github.com/ArNeo-VR/EDVA) - VoiceAttack CMDs / profiles for Elite Dangerous (E:D).
+# [EDVA](https://github.com/ArNeo-VR/EDVA) - VoiceAttack CMDs / profiles for Elite Dangerous
 Sharing VoiceAttack commands as text file and as a single profile release (.vap) file.
-This profile has only the commands, some third party plugins and applications required need to be installed manualy.

 [EDVA Commands](#voiceattack-commands)
 [EDVA Profiles / Releases](#profiles---Releases)
 [VoiceAttack Plug-ins](#voice-attack-va)

-# NOTE !!
-Plug-n-pray it needs some work to get it going!!
+# NOTE !! plug-n-pray, it needs some work to get it going!!
+This profile has commands for the game Elite Dangerous (E:D),  some applications and third party plugins are required and need to be installed manualy.
-***Applications and VoiceAttack plugins are **not** included.***
+*** **Not all** Applications and VoiceAttack plugins are included.***

 ## [VoiceAttack Commands](Commands)
 Commands are exported to a [text files](Commands), they are manualy exported and not fully up to date.